 I will update this post if I find out other ways to trigger Flip Ahead in IE. When spoofing as IE10 touch, the new MSN provides a rel-next link, but Bing does not, so I assume there are more heuristics.
 Their next page link uses “next” as the link text, but this doesn’t seem to be detected when I tried in a test file.

 Other benefits of using rel-next

 HTML4, and later HTML5 define rel=”next” as a valid sequential link type.
 This indicates the next logical document in sequence.
 As such, browser and search engine providers have adopted it to bring additional benefits.

 Google and other search engines support rel=”next” and rel=”prev” links.
 Adding these hints will allow the search engine to return more appropriate results, such as the first page of a multi-page article or the first image in a slideshow.

 If you have chosen the next page link wisely, it is likely that the user will want to visit that page.
 Possibly even more likely when the browser supports a method such as Flip Ahead to automatically detect it.

-Chrome supports something called prerendering which goes a step further and actually renders the page in the background after fetching it.
+Chrome and IE11 support something called prerendering which goes a step further and actually renders the page in the background after fetching it.
 This can be triggered using rel=”prerender” on the link element, and doesn’t support rel=”next” as far as I’m aware.